mullaasad5420c/newos/docs/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
 - **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
-- **Build Reliability:** SAGE-AI can analyze the build logs to identify patterns and anomalies that may indicate build reliability issues.
-It can suggest optimizations and highlight potential causes of build failures.
+- **Build Reliability:** SAGE-AI can analyze the build logs to identify patterns and anomalies that may indicate build system instability.
+It can suggest optimizations and improvements to the build process to ensure more reliable and faster builds.
-- **Recommendations:** Implement automated build monitoring with SAGE-AI to receive real-time alerts and predictive insights on build stability.
+- **Predictive Maintenance:** AI can predict potential build failures based on historical data and current changes, allowing for proactive maintenance and issue resolution.

 ### 🐛 Bug Detection & Resolution
-**AI Assistance in Identifying and Fixing Issues:**
+**How AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix" --oneline | wc -l)
+- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix"

 ---